zhengzhch/zhengzhch.github.io/_publications/VecTrans.md

 collection: submitted
 category: Conference
 permalink: /publication/VecTrans
-excerpt: 'VecTrans leverages LLMs to enhance compiler-based code vectorization.
+excerpt: "VecTrans leverages LLMs to enhance compiler-based code vectorization.
 And it first employs compiler analysis to identify potentially vectorizable code regions.
-It then utilizes an LLM to refactor these regions into patterns that are more amenable to the compiler\'s auto-vectorization.'
+It then utilizes an LLM to refactor these regions into patterns that are more amenable to the compiler's auto-vectorization."
 date: 2025-03-22
 venue: 'LCTES 2025'
 paperurl: 'https://arxiv.org/abs/2503.19449'